-I don’t want to be an entrepreneur, I want to be happy and moderately wealthy!
+I don’t want to be an entrepreneur, I want to be happy!

 After a few failed business launces (#FailFast), I realized pretty quickly that I was not entrepreneurial material, but the most important part of that realization was that not being an entrepreneur is not such a bad thing after all!

-Entrepreneurship wasn’t the only path to wealth.
-A day job could get you there as well.
+Entrepreneurship wasn’t the only path to happiness and/or wealth.
+A good day job could get you there as well.

 Once I realized that I didn’t need to be an entrepreneur to be happy or achieve financial success I was able to look into the reality of things and identify the true source of income and a sense of achievement.

-The real source of high income and a sense of achievement in everything that you do is having a set of niche skills.
+The real source of high income and a sense of achievement in everything that you do is working on something that you are passionate about using a set of niche skills.